brokyo/seeker_ii/docs/roadmap.md

 ### Current Session

 ### Next Session
-- [] Play non-focused lanes grid illumination in background with dimmer light

-### Long List
+- [] `Lane` speed does not affect timeline as expected.
+Smaller numbers are faster, bigger are slower.
 - [] Some kind of bpm visualization or click track for recording
 - [] Add duration controls to motif (and maybe individual stages?)

+### Long List
+- [] Multi-transform
+- [] Transforms should update x/y positions
 - [] Stage UI should pull current transform params
-- [] Transforms should update x/y positions
-- [] Multi-transform
 - [] Add param preset saving
 - [] REC button pulsing and play button illumination are LLM generated without review.
 Take a close look.
 - [] Catch MIDI events (rather than grid) in `motif_recorder`